VenueDriver/aws-app-logger/README.md

 ...becomes:

-    $logger.info 'Starting to process order.', @order.id
+    $logger.info 'Starting to process order.', @order

 And instead of this in your CloudWatch logs:

     2022-10-12T16:20:45.891-05:00 DEBUG: Starting to process order: 1234

 ...you get this:

-    DEBUG: Starting to process order.
+    2022-10-12T16:20:45.891-05:00 DEBUG: Starting to process order.
     {"message":"Starting to process order.", "id":"1234","total":"4592","subtotal":"..."}
-      Hash
-      {
-              :id => "10102001",
-           :total => "1295",
-        :subtotal => "..."
-      }

-CloudWatch already provides a timestamp, so you don't need that.
-The second, indented line of your log output is machine-readable JSON data, and after that is a human-readable, pretty-printed version for you to read.
-CloudWatch will parse the JSON representation and index the things that it finds in it, and you can read the other part.
+CloudWatch will parse the JSON representation of your object and index the things that it finds in it.
+It will automatically create up to 200 "fields" for each log entry.

+That parsing only happens for some types of Cloudwatch log sources.
+If you're emitting log entries from a Lambda function through STDOUT, then Cloudwatch will parse JSON from the log entries.
+If you're emitting log entries directly to Cloudwatch through the API, perhaps through this gem, then Cloudwatch will not parse the log entries for JSON.
+But you can still set fields yourself for Cloudwatch to index.

 ## Query your logs